wisconsin-engineer/wisconsin-engineer.github.io/README.md

 Remaking the site from scratch in order to reduce load times, increase collaborative potential, and implement modularity so that the system can be easily understood and worked with.

 ## How to get started (recommended)
-- Contact me at maggardcolin@gmail.com and I'll get your GitHub account added as a contributor to the organization, which will allow you to work on this site.
+- Contact me at cmaggard@wisc.edu and I'll get your GitHub account added as a contributor to the organization, which will allow you to work on this site.
 - Download VSCode, and the following extensions using the Extensions tab: "Remote Repositories" by Microsoft, "Live Preview" by Microsoft, and "HTML CSS Support" by ecmel.

 ## Things you can do